-Quality costing is all the costs that a manufacturer incurs to ensure it produces a quality product.
+Quality costing or cost of poor quality COPQ is all the costs that a manufacturer incurs to ensure it produces a quality product.
 Quality costs include both costs to prevent low-quality production and costs that arise after a low-quality product is produced.

 Other the meaning of “Quality Costs “